vispy/vispy-website/resources.rst

   <http://duriansoftware.com/joe/An-intro-to-modern-OpenGL.-Table-of-Contents.html>`_
   that walks through the parts that are still relevant today.

+* `Open.gl <https://open.gl/>`_ is a great walkthrough of modern OpenGL features with example code and output.
+Available in various ebook formats.

 * `Shadertoy <https://www.shadertoy.com>`_ is a great resources to experiment and learn fragment shaders.